FabianoEger/tago-documentation/analysis.rst

  var email = service("email");
  let email_scope = {
-  "to": "mary@gmail.com",
+    "to"     : "mary@gmail.com",
-  "from": "Tago Report",
+    "from"   : "Tago Report",
     "subject": "Time to refill the tank!",
     "message": "Good morning, Mary!<br> Time to fill the tank!
 Your car tank is almost empty, Shell gas station at Niles has the best price today."
  };
  email.send(email_scope, function(error, result){
     console.log(result);
  });
  //-> It will return success or failure of the email send.